akimd/bison/README-hacking.md

 assert/abort), and all the --trace output which is meant for the maintainers only.

+## Syntax highlighting
+It's quite nice to be in C++ mode when editing lalr1.cc for instance.
+However tools such as Emacs will be fooled by the fact that braces and parens do not nest, as in `[[}]]`.
+As a consequence you might be misguided by its visual pairing to parens.
+The m4-mode is safer.
+Unfortunately the m4-mode is also fooled by `#` which is sees as a comment, stops pairing with parens/brackets that are inside...

 ## Coding Style
 Do not add horizontal tab characters to any file in Bison's repository except where required.
 For example, do not use tabs to format C code.